MoSE: Skill-by-Skill Mixture-of-Experts Learning for Embodied Autonomous Machines: Introduction

+Despite this progress, both fields share key challenges: the need for high reasoning capacity, low-latency inference, and cost-efficient deployment.
+Large pre-trained models remain too resource-intensive, motivating more efficient and adaptive architectures tailored to domain-specific constraints.

-A key issue for domains that demand both high speed and cost efficiency, such as autonomous driving, is that large pre-trained models often struggle due to their substantial model size at inference.
-To address this, an emerging technique for pre-trained LLM/VLM is the sparse Mixture-of-Experts (MoE) layers in Transformer-based models~\cite{shazeer2017outrageously}.
-They are designed to improve model efficiency and performance by dynamically activating different subsets of specialized sub-models, or ``experts'' for each input.
-Sparse MoE layers can substantially scaling up LLMs' capacity with minimal computational overhead~\cite{lepikhin2020gshard,fedus2022switch,jiang2024mixtralexperts}.
-A router network learns to route each input to the most relevant experts, thereby enabling the model to handle a wide variety of tasks or data domains while using only a fraction of its total parameters for each input.
-MoE-LLaVA\cite{lin2024moe} demonstrates a scaling up performance of smaller-scale VLMs ($<$3B) using MoE technique to achieve competitive performance compared to 7B models on general visual language tasks.
-These advancements motivated us to explore feasible solutions for downstream tasks such as autonomous driving, where large-scale and diverse training data are essential but expensive to obtain.
-Consequently, a straightforward MoE approach encounters challenges and often results in suboptimal performance due to the limited data for specific downstream tasks.
+To address this, an emerging technique for pre-trained LLM/VLMs is the use of sparse Mixture-of-Experts (MoE) layers in Transformer-based architectures~\cite{shazeer2017outrageously}.
+These layers improve model efficiency and scalability by dynamically activating a small subset of specialized sub-networks, or "experts," for each input.
+This allows models to scale up capacity while maintaining low computational cost~\cite{lepikhin2020gshard,fedus2022switch,jiang2024mixtralexperts}.
+A router network determines which experts to activate based on the input, enabling flexible handling of diverse tasks and domains while utilizing only a fraction of the model's total parameters.
+MoE-LLaVA~\cite{lin2024moe} demonstrates that small-scale VLMs (\textless3B) equipped with MoE layers can achieve performance comparable to larger 7B models on general vision-language tasks.
+These insights motivate us to explore MoE-based solutions for downstream domains such as autonomous driving and robotic manipulation, where collecting large-scale, diverse training data is costly.
+However, naive applications of MoE in these settings often yield suboptimal results due to the limited availability of task-specific data.

-In this paper, we explore the MoE technique in task-specific, small-scale ($<$3B), multi-modal vision-language models (VLMs) then introduce an efficient framework designed for autonomous driving tasks (c.f.\ Fig.~\ref{fig:overallpipeline}).
+In this paper, we explore the MoE technique in task-specific, small-scale ($<$3B), multi-modal vision-language models (VLMs) then introduce an efficient framework designed for different embodied AI tasks (c.f.\ Fig.~\ref{fig:overallpipeline}).
 Inspired by human learning strategy, we design a skill-by-skill learning approach for the routing procedure with a skill centric routing strategy.
 The routing strategy identifies essential driving skills required for various driving scenarios and driving stages, guiding experts within each MoE layer to specialize in distinct scenarios and progressively develop the skills needed to address targeted conditions effectively.